Juliano Belletti: Early career

 In 1999, he was loaned to Atlético Mineiro.
 Playing as an attacking-midfielder, Belletti helped the club to finish second in the Brazilian League and managed to win the Bola de Prata ("Silver Ball"), an award handed by Placar magazine to the players nominated to the Brazilian League Squad of the Year.

 After returning to São Paulo, he became a regular in the Brazil national team by playing in the right-back position once again.

 Villarreal

-In June 2002, prior to winning the World Cup with Brazil, Belletti moved to Spanish La Liga club Villarreal on a five-year deal for an estimated fee of US$3 million.
+In June 2002, prior to winning the World Cup with Brazil, Belletti moved to La Liga club Villarreal on a five-year deal for an estimated fee of US$3 million.
 He made his debut on 21 July in a 2–0 loss at Torino in the UEFA Intertoto Cup first round, playing the final 21 minutes in place of Jorge López.

 Belletti was part of the squad that won the 2003 UEFA Intertoto Cup against Dutch club Heerenveen.
 On 15 February 2004, he scored twice at home to Racing Santander in a 6–3 victory.